 Windows 7 or 10 on a NTFS partition.

-MacOS up to and including High Sierra ( the computer does not support Metal so no Catalina ).
+MacOS up to and including High Sierra.
+If the computer supports Metal then also Mojave.
+I have not installed Catalina or newer.

-A shared DATA partition on a NTFS partition.
+A shared DATA or MEDIA partition on a NTFS or exFAT partition.

 An Ubuntu installation with a root and a swap partition.